When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

 If you’re pruning eucalyptus and placing it in the vase, then it can last from a few days to a few weeks.
-If you want the pruned stem to remain fresh and don’t get dry off quickly, then you can place it in the water vase and sprinkler some plant food in it.
+If you want the pruned stem to remain fresh and don’t get dried off quickly, then you can place it in the water vase and sprinkler some plant food in it.

-This makes the stem and leaves on it to remain fresh for a longer duration.
+This makes the stem and leaves on it remain fresh for a longer duration.
 Pruning stem from a eucalyptus tree that is young and green make it last longer than the older and woody eucalyptus tree.

 Another step you can take to make eucalyptus last longer is by placing it in a cold and moist place.
-This means keep it away from the window or door where it may get direct exposure to the sunlight.
+This means keeping it away from the window or door where it may get direct exposure to the sunlight.
 This causes the stem to lose moisture, and it starts to get dry quickly.

 If you’re planning to preserve the eucalyptus stem, then apply the glycerin-based plant solution on the stem and leaves that keep it soft and pliant for several years.

-The color and texture of leaves may change as time pass, but it will remain look beautiful in any kind of floral arrangement.
+The color and texture of leaves may change as time pass, but it will remain to look beautiful in any kind of floral arrangement.